 The other style harness is the full body, which is the most commonly used type.
 They are very simple to the point.
 They are there to insure in the event of a fall that you are not injured.
 They have straps that go over your shoulders, under both legs, and a belt around your waist.
 This is the style harnesses that I use and I highly recommend that you use one if you are still using a tree belt or none at all.
 They can keep a simple slip from ruining your trip because in many cases you can just climb back on your stand, best case scenario.
 Worst case scenario, in the event your treestand fails or falls to the ground they can save your life and keep you hanging until you can call for safety.
 (On that note, REMEMBER always tell someone where you will be hunting and if you have a cell phone take it with you!!!)

 A safety harness may be more expensive than not using one or finding a cheap tree belt, but at the end of the day, it could save your life, or keep you from having a broken bone or multiple broken bones.
 What is that worth to you?
-If you are purchasing a new treestand, a lot of manufactures like Summit provide you with a harness when you purchase your new treestand.
-Otherwise, a good harness will run between $70 – $150 and is worth every dime.
+If you are purchasing a new treestand, a lot of manufactures like Summit provide you with a free basic harness when you purchase your new treestand.
+Otherwise, a good harness will run between $50 - $150 depending on which manufacture and style you choose and is worth every dollar.

 As I said in the beginning of this article, there are more treestand related accidents than all the other types of hunting related accidents combined.
 Therefore, this is something that we as hunters need to take seriously and as we teach others the sport we love, make sure you show them the safe way to hunt and use the equipment available to you.